 Do you have any questions about sleep doctors and what one can do for you?
-Koala® Center for Sleep & TMJ Disorders would like to answer your questions and give you an idea of what to expect when you go see a sleep doctor.
+Koala® Center For Sleep & TMJ Disorders would like to answer your questions and give you an idea of what to expect when you go see a sleep doctor.
 Keep reading for our Q&A!
 Please call us for more information or book an appointment online.
-We have 10 clinic locations.
+We have 07 clinic locations.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 You can refer to a sleep doctor as just that: a sleep doctor, or you can call one a sleep medicine doctor.
 This kind of medical professional practices sleep medicine, a kind of medicine focused on addressing sleep problems and their causes.
-For instance, a patient with sleep apnea may have a jaw joint disorder that’s causing it and benefit from sleep medicine and oral appliance therapy.
 Oral appliance therapy is a kind of dental sleep medicine.

 You should see a sleep doctor if you’re not sleeping well or if you’re experiencing the effects of poor sleep.
 You might be experiencing changes to your sleep/wake schedule, fatigue during the day, difficulty falling or staying asleep at night, unusual breathing patterns, unusual movement during sleep, or a related issue.